8 Convenient Locations - See Details

 Nicole Ellan James

-Picture this: you are cruising down the road mid-summer in 110-degree heat in Phoenix, when you come to a stop light and that deliciously ice-cold A/C starts to get warm and uncomfortable.
-It is more common than you think.
-Many people come into our shop describing how their vehicle's A/C blows cold while driving but gets warm when they stop and are idling.
+Picture this: you’re cruising down the road mid-summer in 110-degree heat in Phoenix, when you come to a stop light and that deliciously ice-cold A/C starts to get warm and uncomfortable.
+It’s more common than you think, many people come into our shop describing how their vehicle’s A/C will blow cold while driving but gets warm when they stop and are idling.
 AAA says millions of roadside assistance calls every year are tied to heat-related vehicle issues, with batteries, cooling systems, and overheating among the most common summer failures.
-At Gemba Automotive, we have seen it enough times to know that it usually comes down to one core issue: airflow and heat dissipation at low engine speeds.
-The good news is that the issue is often repairable before it turns into a complete A/C failure.
+At Gemba Automotive, we have seen it enough times to know that it comes down to one core issue: airflow and heat dissipation at low engine speeds.
+The good news is that the issue is often repairable before it turns into a complete A/C failure and your car is struggling to disperse heat.

 Why Your Car's A/C Gets Warm at Idle

 When your car is idling, there is less natural air moving across the A/C condenser and the compressor is spinning slower.
 If there is a weakness anywhere in the system, it shows up quickly.
-Here are common reasons your car blows cold A/C while driving but gets warm at idle.
+Here are some possible causes why your car blows cold A/C while driving but gets warm at idle:

 Bad Cooling Fans Are One of the Most Common Causes

-Your vehicle's air conditioning system works by removing heat from refrigerant through the condenser, which sits near the radiator.
-When you are driving, air naturally rushes through the grille and condenser, helping remove heat efficiently and allowing cold air to enter the cabin.
-While at idle, that natural airflow is gone, so the system depends entirely on cooling fans to pull air through the condenser.
+Your vehicle’s air conditioning system works by removing heat from the refrigerant through the condenser, which sits near the radiator.
+When you’re driving, the air naturally rushes through the grille and to the condenser which helps it remove heat efficiently and allows cold air to enter the cabin.
+While at idle, the natural airflow is removed, so the system has to depend entirely on the cooling fans to pull air through the condenser to help regulate the temperature and remove the heat.

-If those fans are slow, intermittent, or not working at all, refrigerant temperature rises, pressure builds, and vent temperatures in the cabin rise.
-A quick clue is when A/C improves immediately once you start moving or if the fans do not kick on with the A/C. Common fan-related issues include a failed radiator or condenser fan motor, a bad fan relay or fuse, or a faulty coolant temperature sensor.
+If those fans are slow or running intermittently – or not working at all – the refrigerant gets too hot and leads to pressure building in your A/C system which causes vent temperatures in the cabin to rise.
+An easy way to tell if the issue is with the fans is if the A/C improves immediately when you start driving or if the fans don’t kick on with the A/C. Possible common fan-related issues include a failed radiator or condenser fan motor, a bad fan relay or fuse, or a faulty coolant temperature sensor.

 Low Refrigerant or Overcharging Can Cause Warm Air at Idle